sulami/blog/posts/2019-08-30-why-i-like-clojure.md

-language, and all the important parts are very well thought out.[^spec2] Clojure is a very stable language, which means that smaller problems will stick around for a while, but also means you can trust that your code will not break every time up update your dependencies.
+language, and all the important parts are very well thought out.[^spec2] Clojure is a very stable language, which means that smaller problems will stick around for a while, but also means you can trust that your code will not break every time you update your dependencies.

 [^spec2]: We can also see right now how `clojure.spec` is being adapted after
     community feedback to the first alpha version, which has been available for